A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Differential Operators on Theta Functions

-In this Section we present Siegel theta functions with polynomials as in \cite{[B1]}, as well as the description of the Grassmannian of a vector space of signature $(2,b_{-})$ as in, among others, \cite{[B1]} and \cite{[Bru]}.
-We give an explicit formula for the weight $m$ Laplacian operator on functions on the Grassmannian in this case, and conclude by proving a relation between the actions of the two Laplacians on the theta functions associated to a polynomial of specific type.
-This relation is a crucial step in showing that the theta lifts considered in the next Section are eigenfunctions of the Laplacian on the Grassmannian (with the appropriate weight), a property which is central in the following applications.
+In this Section we prove a relation between the actions of two Laplacians on Siegel theta functions with polynomials of a specific type.
+This relation is a crucial step in showing that the theta lifts considered in the next Section are eigenfunctions of the Laplacian on the Grassmannian.
+This property is central in the following applications.